Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ![picture of the mockup of the website](assets/img/website-mockup.PNG)

 - Here I have re-created one of the classic games that I think everybody has either heard about or played, hangman.
-The idea of the game is quite simply, you are presenting with a number of blank squares or lines which represent the letters in the word that you need to guess.
-You then have to pick a letter and if the word contains the letter, then it will appear on the screen but be careful as if the letter is not included then you’ll be one set closer to loosing and the man being hung.
+The idea of the game is quite simply, you are presented with a number of blank squares which represent the letters in the word that you need to guess.
+You then have to pick a letter and if the word contains the letter, then it will appear on the screen but be careful as if the letter is not included then you’ll be one step closer to loosing and the man being hung.

-- To add in some extra level of complexity and to give the game more features and replay ability I have added in a number of features and extra elements which the user can interact with.
-To also improve the immersion sound tracks have been added to the site as well as the visual aspect has been created to feel like an 80’s arcade game.
+- To add in some extra level of complexity and to give the game more features and replability I have added in a number of features and extra elements which the user can interact with.
+To also improve the immersion sound tracks have been added to the site, that can be played as you are playing and that also play when you loose and win.
+There is also the visual aspect that have been created to make the game feel like an 80’s arcade game.

 [Live Website Link](https://gmontaque.github.io/hangman-game/)